 50th Anniversary Speaker Emeritus Series

-The Université de Montréal welcomes world-renowned specialists and speakers as part of the Department of Computer Science and Operations Research’s 50th anniversary, at the André-Aisenstadt and Claire-McNicoll buildings.
+The Université de Montréal has welcomed world-renowned specialists and speakers as part of the Department of Computer Science and Operations Research’s 50th anniversary, at the André-Aisenstadt and Claire-McNicoll buildings.

-These not-to-be-missed lectures will address many topics and issues: deep learning, big data, women in computer science, history of computer science in Canada, integer programming and scalable software testing.
+These not-to-be-missed lectures have addressed many topics and issues: deep learning, big data, women in computer science, history of computer science in Canada, integer programming and scalable software testing.

-The lectures are free and open to everyone: students, professors and researchers from all institutions as well as the general public.
+The lectures were free and open to everyone: students, professors and researchers from all institutions, as well as the general public.